misaleh/salary-calculator-egypt/README.md

 **Current Version**: 1.1

-Salary Calculator is just a simple program I made to calculate my salary :moneybag: :nerd_face:
+Salary Calculator is a simple program I made to calculate my salary :moneybag: :nerd_face:

 ### How to use
 **Compile for command line version**